Loading...

 Accessed 2025-01-15

-Virginia requires a specific state license for mold professionals.
+Virginia does not require a specific state license for mold professionals.
+National certifications are strongly recommended.
 Mold Inspector License AND Mold Remediator License.
 Mold licensing information is managed through the Virginia Department of Professional and Occupational Regulation.

 Requirements vary by state.
 Always verify current requirements with your state licensing authority.